-This course examines musical styles attributing to the emergences of Rock and Roll in the 50's through its different incarnations today.
+This course examines musical styles attributing to the emergence of Rock and Roll in the 50's through its different incarnations today.
 Rock history will cover a diverse range of genres as well as the social movements and events that encouraged change in the music industry.
 Hands on exploration of the music studies should be expected.
 Instruments used in class will include ukulele and various percussion instruments.
 No prior instrumental experience is necessary.
 Course work will be lecture, research, reflection, and discussion based.
 Students should expect to improve upon writing, research, application of technology, critical thinking and debate.
-There will be an in class public speaking and performance component.
 Honors students will complete additional assignments and projects.

-882 HIP HOP HISTORY
+882 HIP HOP HISTORY CP 2.5 Credits

 This course will examine the connections between the music, poetry and literature, and the social and cultural revolutions of expression.
 Beginning with hip-hop's roots in jazz and reggae, students will trace the movements and ideas that emerged to produce the hip-hop culture enjoyed by many today.
-Topics will include political and social revolutions, censorship, technology, and the aligned art forms that became the pillars of modern hip-hop; rap, graffiti, break dancing, me'ing, and knowledge.
-Students should expect to investigate the music through both music and non-music exploration, including poets like Langston Hughes, Allen Ginsburg, Jack Kerouac, Gregory Corso; artists like Banksy, Iz the Wiz, See; political movements and petition groups like Jamaican Labour Party, People's National Party, Parents Music Resource Center, and more.
+Topics will include political and social revolutions, censorship, technology, and the aligned art forms that became the pillars of modern hip-hop; rap, graffiti, break dancing, mc'ing, and knowledge.
+Students will investigate Hip Hop through both music and non-music exploration, including poets like Langston Hughes, Allen Ginsburg, Jack Kerouac, Gregory Corso; artists like Banksy, Iz the Wiz, See; political movements and petition groups like Jamaican Labour Party, People's National Party, Parents Music Resource Center, and more.
 Course work will be lecture, research, reflection, and discussion based.
 Students should expect to improve upon writing, research, application of technology, critical thinking and debate.
-There will be an in class public speaking and performance component.